LevChar/Cryptocurrency-blockchain-network3/README.md

 1) Run the Server from one terminal using the command ./server.out and run variable number of miners from different terminals using the command ./miner.out server_mq.

-2)Run the server and N miners in the same terminal using the command ./launcher <N>
+2) Run the server and N miners in the same terminal using the command ./launcher <N>

 ## **Compatibility:**
 Program was compiled and tested in Linux (Mint) environment.